 And why would God institute something like this?
-“To the end that there be no poor among you” (v.
-4; see margin in King James).
+“To the end that there be no poor among you” (verse 4; see margin in King James).
 God’s welfare system is designed to eliminate poverty.
-Now keep in mind—the principle of ii Thessalonians 3:10 still stands.
+Now keep in mind—the principle of 2 Thessalonians 3:10 still stands.
 If any man won’t work, he shouldn’t eat.
 God is not looking to give handouts to lazy people.

 Overseeing All Things

 This is a financial principle man has never yet put into practice.
 It really is more blessed to give than to receive (Acts 20:35).
 And when man finally begins to realize that in the World Tomorrow—after practicing on the individual level—what sweeping economic reform it will bring upon all of society!